ls1intum/Artemis/docs/user/adaptive-learning/adaptive-learning-instructor.rst

 Competencies
 ------------
 A competency is a overarching learning objective that ties together various lectures and exercises.
 It has a title, description and a `taxonomy <https://en.wikipedia.org/wiki/Bloom%27s_taxonomy>`_.
-Students can then view their their progress in a competency (see also :ref:`Competencies for Students <competencies_student>`).
+By completing lectures and exercises, students gain mastery of a competency (see also :ref:`Competencies for Students<competencies_student>`).

 A prerequisite is a competency that students are expected to have already mastered before the course.
 Instructors select competencies from previous courses they taught as a prerequisite, or create new ones.

 Manage Competencies
 ^^^^^^^^^^^^^^^^^^^^
 Instructors can manage competencies and prerequisites of a course in the *Competency Management* view.
+Here they can:

+* View all competencies and prerequisites of their course
+* Create, edit or delete competencies and prerequisites
+* Manage relations between competencies (which are necessary to build learning paths)
+* :ref:`import_competencies` from other courses or the :ref:`standardized competency catalog<competencies_admin>`
+* :ref:`generate_competencies` using Iris

 |instructors-competency-management|

-From this view, they can create view, edit and delete all competencies (and prerequisites) of their course and create new ones.
-Additionally, they have multiple options to :ref:`import_competencies` and they can :ref:`generate_competencies` using Iris.
-Most of the following actions are also possible for prerequisites (except for some import actions and generating).
-As the workflows are quite similar they will only be described for competencies.

 Create/Edit Competencies
 ^^^^^^^^^^^^^^^^^^^^^^^^

-An instructor can create or edit competencies using the following form.
+| An instructor can create or edit competencies using the following form.
+  Besides a title and description, they can set a `taxonomy <https://en.wikipedia.org/wiki/Bloom%27s_taxonomy>`_.
+| The mastery threshold describes the minimum average score required for a student to reach 100% confidence in this competency.
+  The current average score of all linked exercises shown on this page can be used as a basis for defining a reasonable threshold value.
+| Instructors can link competencies to lecture units on this page by first choosing a lecture and then selecting desired lecture units.

 |instructors-learning-goal-edit|

-Besides a title and description, they can optionally set a `taxonomy <https://en.wikipedia.org/wiki/Bloom%27s_taxonomy>`_.
-The mastery threshold describes the minimum average score required for a student to reach 100% confidence in this competency.
-The current average score of all linked exercises shown on this page can be used as a basis for defining a reasonable threshold value.
-Instructors can link competencies to lecture units on this page by first choosing a lecture and then selecting desired lecture units.

 Alternatively, instructors can also link competencies to an exercise or lecture unit on the respective management page using the selection box shown below.